 "Unknown" is like "organic", it has a meaning beyond it's formal definition.
 I think that meaning is "not famous", and by "famous", I mean most people in the world know who you are, or can google you and see how many people think you are peachy-keen.
 So I ask, "How well known do you need to be?".
 What do you want out of "fame"?.
 You can be a local hero and that might be enough.
 If you want more than that, maybe you need more fame.

 I have written before about the challenge of exciting an audience.
 You can do this in your home town without any help from the rest of the world.
 If your goal is to see if it works in other towns, or your town is small and you need more places to play, then you might need more fame.
 Maybe you want to earn some money, or... (dare I say it) a living.
-Well, then you definitely need more fame, because, as the composer Georges Bizet (Carmen) said, "What a beautiful art, but what a wretched profession".
+Well, then you definitely need more fame, because, as the composer Georges Bizet (Carmen) said about music, "What a beautiful art, but what a wretched profession".

 To expand your territory, you need to play better and work harder at the business of music.
 The more you expand, the harder you must work.
 Can you do it?
 Is it worth it?
 How much is enough?
 Can you be satisfied?